DS3Lab/dataperf-vision-debugging/README.md

 $ python3 create_baselines.py && python3 main.py && python3 plotter.py
 ```

-Either test will run the offline evaluation using the setup specified in `task_setup.yaml` (or `task_setup_docker.yaml`), which will utilise a training set (with some noise) and a validation set to generate baseline cleaning strategies, train classification models and generate a plot in `results/` with the data id.
+Either test will run the offline evaluation using the setup specified in `task_setup.yaml` (or `task_setup_docker.yaml`), which will utilise a training set (with some noise) and a validation set to generate baseline debugging strategies, train classification models and generate a plot in `results/` with the data id.

 ```
 |____results